castipo/realtek-universal-audio-driver/README.md

 1. Uninstall Realtek HDA Driver from Control Panel and Device Manager

-2. Turn on developer mode in order to install and run Realtek/HP Audio Control from outside the Windows Store
+2. Turn on developer mode in order to install and run Realtek/HP Audio Control from outside the Microsoft Store

 To prevent Device Manager install Realtek HDA Driver automatically: